Additrien/arc-fusion/README.md

 4. **Multi-modal Support**: PDF + image + table understanding
 5. **Full ReAct Implementation**: Iterative planning and execution based on intermediate results

+### **Other Future Improvements**
+- Unit testing and mocking for agents and services
+- Improved management of LLM errors (automatic retries, fallback strategies)
+- Better management of API quotas and rate limiting

 ## 🏆 Technical Highlights

 This implementation demonstrates: